adarwoo/modbus_relay/README.md

 This project is a fully working MODBUS RTU Relay.
 The project comes with schematic and PCB, as well as the firmware of course!

-The core of the relay is an AVR Tiny1624.
+The core of the relay is an AVR Tiny1624, an automotive grade MPU designed for harsh environment.
 Note: The code optimized with -Os is <16KB.
 The -Og used typically for debug is <32k.
 Therefore, for debugging, a 3224 device is required.
 Remembed to edit the makefile to specify your device.

 This project can be reused for other Modbus devices.
-A modbus interface generated is provided and makes writting modbus commands very simple.
+A modbus interface generator is provided that makes adding modbus commands simple.
+The generator reads from a Python configuration file.

-Example of python configuration:
+Example of such configuration file:

 ```python
 "device@44": [